-The Call for Proposals will close on August 30, 2019 at 5:00 PM CST.
+The Call for Proposals will open on June 5, 2020, and close August 14, 2020.
 However, late submissions are accepted and will be considered after on-time proposals have been given priority.
 Click the link above to access the submission system in New Prairie Press.
 Please see the guidelines below, the Themes and Session Types page, and the Information for Presenters page before using the “Submit Proposal” form on New Prairie Press.

 If you have an idea for a presentation and have questions, please contact John Murray at firstname.lastname@example.org.
 Late presentation proposals may be accepted only after on-time proposals have been given priority.